 |

-News EssentialsWhat's HotNews Releases IRS - The Basics IRS Guidance Media Contacts Facts & Figures Problem Alerts Around The Nation e-News Subscriptions The Newsroom TopicsTax Tips 2012Radio PSAs Fact Sheets Armed Forces Disaster Relief Scams / Consumer Alerts Tax Shelters IRS ResourcesCompliance & EnforcementContact My Local Office Filing Options Forms & Pubs Frequently Asked Questions News Taxpayer Advocate Where to File |
+| News EssentialsWhat's HotNews Releases IRS - The Basics IRS Guidance Media Contacts Facts & Figures Problem Alerts Around The Nation e-News Subscriptions The Newsroom TopicsTax Tips 2012Radio PSAs Fact Sheets Armed Forces Disaster Relief Scams / Consumer Alerts Tax Shelters IRS ResourcesCompliance & EnforcementContact My Local Office Filing Options Forms & Pubs Frequently Asked Questions News Taxpayer Advocate Where to File | Special Edition - October 8, 2013October 15th Deadline Remains in Effect for Taxpayers Who Requested a Six-month Extension to File Tax ReturnOctober 15th Deadline Remains in Effect for Taxpayers Who Requested a Six-month Extension to File Tax Return

 The Internal Revenue Service today